• 0

 Each compass point will provide different amounts of sunlight during the day and evening.
 It's worth noting that garden shade will move throughout the day as the sun arcs over your property.
 Below are the four main aspects your garden will face and how that affects the shade and sunlight during the day.

 These guides are to give you an idea of where the shade will predominantly lie.
 This means that the shaded areas will be colder and receive less light than the non-shaded areas.
-It is also affected by neighboring properties, trees, fences and other obstructions.
+It is also affected by neighbouring properties, trees, fences and other obstructions.

-South facing gardens
+1. South facing gardens

 • Receive more sunlight and are usually brighter.